Database Providers

 Remote Access is used to manage databases using your local software -- such as DBeaver, HeidiSQL or TablePlus.

-PostgreSQL permits remote access by default.
+PostgreSQL and MariaDB permits remote access by default, while Valkey don't.

 When connecting with Remote Access, the hostname is your website domain or the server's IP address, not localhost